 Because we’ve been working with funeral homes even before the pandemic started.
 We fully modified our platform in 2021 to be the easiest -and fastest- solution to live stream a funeral service or memorial.

 It's so easy that you don't need to hire a professional.
-As a funeral director, you will receive 3 free Event Credits to try at any upcoming services.
+As a funeral director, you can get 3 free Event Credits to try at any upcoming services.
 Families will love it and they’ll even receive a full recording of the event, on top of a beautiful viewing page to remember their loved ones.
 It will even host your funeral home logo on top.

 Your organization will provide better services without buying expensive cameras or equipment and will be recognized by your community and improve your reputation.